 Moreover, Mr. Kwok is alleged to have made his statement in August 2020-just months after GTV, the "new business that generated no revenue"-had raised nearly a half a billion dollars in little more than a month.
-(Ind., ¶¶ 13(e), 14(d).)
-Forecasting that the company was worth \$2 billion, which is the valuation set before the company shattered its planned raise amount by more than a quarter billion dollars, is objectively reasonable, and cannot underpin fraud.
+(Ind., ¶¶ 16(e), 17(d).)
+Forecasting that the company was worth \$2 billion, given that the company shattered its planned raise amount by more than a quarter billion dollars, is objectively reasonable, and cannot underpin fraud.